lucvanbraekel/split_flac/README.md

 ## Why This Tool Exists

-Many vinyl LP and CD rips come as single large FLAC files accompanied by CUE sheets that define track boundaries.
+When digitizing an LP or ripping a CD, the result is usually a single large FLAC file accompanied by a CUE sheet that defines track boundaries.
 While this format preserves the original recording perfectly, it's not convenient for modern music players that expect individual track files.

 This script bridges that gap by:
 - **Splitting** large FLAC albums into individual tracks